iyousojo/iyousojo/README.md

 Pronouns: He/Him

 ⚡ Fun Fact:I view every "bug" as a puzzle waiting to be solved.
-I also believe that a good developer should have a great sense of humor—because sometimes you have to laugh at the code before you can fix it!
+I also believe that a good developer should have a great sense of humor because sometimes you have to laugh at the code before you can fix it!